 Read about Dandelion Kitchen in the City Pages

 “In general, we’re lovers of street food,” said co-owner Natalie Coleman.
-She and fellow biker Alexander Brand considered opening a brick-and-mortar restaurant, but instead they gravitated toward a food truck because of the reduced start-up cost and the added freedom of interacting with customers every day.
+She and Alexander Brand considered opening a brick-and-mortar restaurant, but instead they gravitated toward a food truck because of the reduced start-up cost and the added freedom of interacting with customers every day.
 They were also inspired by food markets they encountered in travels… continue reading here

 “the perfect cure for hot weather blues”